jacekll/x-challenge/README.md

 Run `bin/console app:benchmark <main URL> <other URL1> <other URL2> <other URL3>...`
 in project main directory.

+By default the report contains two columns (Page load time and page load time for a second visit) to demonstrate the ability to include many data columns in the report.
+See *Adding additional data to the report* section for details

+Each data column in a benchmark result is a sub-benchmark result.

 # Testing

 Run `phpunit` in project's main directory to run unit tests.